RTP-LX: Can LLMs Evaluate Toxicity in Multilingual Scenarios?: Limitations

-LLMs are known to have data contamination issues that hamper fair evaluations.
+\paragraph{S/LLMs Evaluated} S/LLMs are known to have data contamination issues that hamper fair evaluations.
 Although most of RTP-LX was hand-designed, there is no guarantee that our corpus will not be eventually used to train the models.
 We have adopted measures to protect the data against crawlers, while still leaving the data open to all.

-Additionally, S/LLMs undergo frequent updates, but we have specified the versions of the models we tested to ensure reproducibility.
-Finally, we did not evaluate fine-tuned models, which are likely to improve upon the numbers shown here.
-However, our experimental setup assumes low data availability, a common problem in the study of toxic language in NLP \citep{hartvigsen-etal-2022-toxigen}, and hence unfeasible fine-tuning capabilities.
+Moreover, S/LLMs undergo frequent updates.
+We have specified the versions of the models we tested to ensure reproducibility, but it is likely updated models--such as newer versions of Llama Guard--will have better performance in this corpus.
+Likewise, we did not evaluate fine-tuned models.
+Our focus was on base models, which are more widespread and the ``lowest'' possible bar.
+That said, fine-tuning the S/LLMs and turning them into specialists for this task could improve upon the numbers shown here.
+The difficulty of fine-tuning lies on the scarcity of high-quality, available data: a common problem in the study of toxic language in NLP \cite{hartvigsen-etal-2022-toxigen}.
+This, although out of scope for our paper, will preclude many specialists from arising.
+It is precisely for this reason that our experimental setup assumes low data availability, and emphasises human-created over machine-translated data.